Royal-Navy/design-system/packages/docs-site/src/library/pages/get-started/development/v2-migration.md

 </div>

+You will need to update your `rn.spacing()` functions with the new, updated values.

 \* Note: As the Spacing Scale is sized in `rems`, this is the assumed value based on an html `font-size` of `100%` (`16px` default `font-size` for Browsers).

 # Typography